33 Weeks Pregnant With Twins or Multiples

-You’ve reached the 33rd week of your pregnancy and you must be excited (and nervous)!
-A few more weeks to go and you will have your munchkins in your arms.
+You’ve reached the 33rd week of your pregnancy, and you must be excited (and nervous)!
+A few more weeks to go, and you will have your munchkins in your arms.
 As a new mom, you must also be curious about your babies’ growth.
-In each week of pregnancy, your babies will grow and you will want to know how they are developing.
-In this article, we will be discussing the 33rd week of pregnancy and what a mom-to-be should know about their babies’ growth if she is expecting twins.
+In each week of pregnancy, your babies will grow, and you will want to know how they are developing.
+In this article, we will be discussing about twins at 33 weeks of pregnancy and what a mom-to-be should know about their babies’ growth if she is expecting twins at this stage.
+We will also take a look at some pregnancy care tips at 33 weeks.

 At week 33, the growth rate of your twins or multiples in your womb will slow down, but they will continue to develop in intricate ways.